TypeScript SDK

 Installation

-npm install @zapehr/sdk
+npm install @oystehr/sdk

 - Import the SDK.

 - Initialize the SDK with a Oystehr access token.
-(Learn how to get an access token).
+(Learn how to get an access token (opens in a new tab)).

 - Invoke any of Oystehr's APIs with a function call.

-import zapehr from '@zapehr/sdk'
+import Oystehr from '@oystehr/sdk';

 });